Signetpay/signetpay-cordova-plugin/README.md

 # signetpay-cordova-plugin
 Official Cordova plugin for integrating Signet Payment Gateway.
-(Only Android OS Suppot)
+(Only Android OS Support)

 How to guide:
 ### Install the plugin